Edit Blog Post

 A shot directly DOWN Ruby Falls, from the bridge over the top.
 This waterfall is completely artificial, but still looks good.

-The dam surface is basically a long series of little cascades, forming a steep slide.
+long series of little cascades, forming a steep slide.

 Skilled kayakers can safely run something like this, and a few have run the dam over the years.